TokenBrice/blog/content/posts/2022/defi-vs-inflation.md

 * 20% in stable productive dollar (e.g. aUSDT APWine strategy)
 * & Diversification: 15% jCHF/USDC + 15% jGBP/USDC

 Finally, while we're on the subject of "exotic" stablecoins, you should know that there are also a few that track gold or silver - they can be relevant from this perspective too.
-For example xAURt (with Pool Curve xAURt/3crv).
+For example XAUT (with Pool Curve XAUT/3crv).
 Gold and silver remain ~~barbaric~~ boomers' relics, personally I see very little interest in them for a competent DeFian.

 ## III/ Inflation resistant stablecoins